 Visa required means that travellers must apply for a visa to the country before actually travelling there.

 See our Passport Index to find out where you can travel visa-free with your passport.

 Which Countries Can I Visit Visa-Free With the US Passport?

-The U.S. passport has a visa-free score of 156, meaning holders can visit 156 countries without the need for a travel visa.
+The U.S. passport has a mobility score of 166, meaning holders can visit 156 countries without the need for a travel visa.
 See our Passport Index for the complete list.